snikch/jquery.dirtyforms/README.md

 	// Used to select the element that will be cloned and put into the stash. selector : '#facebox .content',

-	// Fire starts the dialog
-	fire : function(message){
+	// Fire starts the dialog and binds the events to interact with Dirty Forms. fire : function(message){
 		var content =
 			'<span class="' + this.class + '">' +